This blogpost contains advertising from www.stoffstil.co.uk with fabric sponsoring of fabric.

 I measured it on me to see how much extra needed to be cut off, folded the fabric down again and then cut it. in this case I made a curve at the bottom, but you can also just make it a box.

-How to sew the Pinafore tie snip dress
+How to sew the easy Pinafore dress with tie snips

 I overlocked all the edges.
 And stitched the sides together from the bottom till approximately waist height.
 You can always measure it on yourself before sewing to be sure.